 However, there are still some conditions.
 For a start there’s a £500 spending limit abroad and a £200 limit on overseas cash withdrawals.
-After each of these limits there’s an additional fee.
+After each of these limits there’s an additional fee of 2% or £2.
 There’s also an extra 0.5% charge at weekends on Euros and Dollars, and 1.5% on other currencies.

-“Black” card users do get unlimited overseas spending, and a £400 cash withdrawl limit.
+“Black” card users do get unlimited overseas spending, and a £400 cash withdrawl limit, while Curve Metal users have £600 a month.
 However I still don’t think it’s worth the extra fee.

 So I’d use this as a backup card.
 Ideally, go for the Halifax Clarity Card or Tandem credit card as both give you extra protection if you spend more than £100.